dogweather/forkful/content/en/lua/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?

-Retrieving the current date in programming is a crucial task for a multitude of applications, including logging, timestamping events, or scheduling tasks.
-In Lua, this functionality allows programmers to handle date and time operations seamlessly within their applications, ensuring their software can interact with real-time data effectively.

 ## How to:
 Lua provides the `os.date` function to get the current date and time.
 The function can be used without arguments to get a formatted string or with format specifiers to customize the output.
 Here's how to use it:

 ```lua